askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 apiVersion: constraints.gatekeeper.sh/v1beta1
 kind: K8sLimitContainersPerPod
 metadata:
-  name: limit-two-containers
+  name: limit-three-containers
 spec:
   parameters:
-    allowedNumContainers: 2
+    allowedNumContainers: 3
 ```

 Note that this constraint has no `cluster-selector` annotations, so Config Sync will apply it to all of the clusters.

-3. Commit both resources to the cymbalbank-policy repo.
+**3. Commit both resources to the cymbalbank-policy repo.**

 ```
 cp constraint-limit-containers/constrainttemplate.yaml cymbalbank-policy/clusters/